WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-17-run-the-ci-pipeline-during-pull-request.md

 author: Wolfgang Ofner
 categories: [DevOps]
 tags: [Azure DevOps, CI, Continuous Integration, DevOps Pull request policy]
-description: I will show in this post how to protect the master branch with a policy that enforces a pull request, reviews and run a CI pipeline.
+description: I will show in this post how to protect the master branch with a policy that enforces a pull request, reviews, and run a CI pipeline.
 ---
-In the modern DevOps culture, the goal is to get features as fast as possible into production.
+In modern DevOps culture, the goal is to get features as fast as possible into production.
 Additionally, we have to guarantee that these new features don&#8217;t break anything.
 To do that, I will show in this post how to protect the master branch with a policy that enforces a pull request (PR) and reviews.
 To further enhance the quality, I will show <a href="/run-the-ci-pipeline-during-pull-request" target="_blank" rel="noopener noreferrer">how to run the CI pipeline from my last post</a>, which builds the solutions and runs all unit tests.

 ## Protect the Master Branch with a Pull Request Policy